Kishorenagar

 Kishorenagar is a small Town in the Angul district, Odisha, India.
 It is also called as Raj Kishorenagar.
 It is a Block and Tahasil under Athmallik Sub-Division.
 It was 90 km from District Headquarter Angul and 40 km from Sub-divisional Headquarter Athmallik.

 History

 The present sub-division of Athmallik was a part of the ex-state of Baudh until 18th century where the region was called as Domgarh a Dom tribe king was ruled under him.
 The history of princely states reveals that the royal dynasty of Athmallik evolved from 'Kadamba Dynasty'.
 This Kadamba Dynasty is symbolised with a Kadamba flower upon which an umbrella and two swords are embedded.
 The presiding deity of this Dynasty and region is “Maa Maheswari".
 It is told that in 11th Century AD Pratap Deo, a prince from Jaipur Royal Dynasty came to visit Jaganath temple in puri and later occupied Domgarh after defeating a Dom Tribe King and established this State named Hondpa (Handapa) and declared himself as the King of the Area.
-After Pratap Deo, the glorious kadamba dynasty was ruled over this area for last 600 years.